 The EDS covers all those people with characteristics protected by the Equality Act 2010.
 There are nine characteristics in total.

 Evidence was gathered against each of the 18 outcomes; this was reviewed and graded by a range of local stakeholders and staff.
-Below you can find information for 2016/17.
+Below you can find information for 2022 and 2016/17.

 The WRES was introduced into the NHS in April 2015 to tackle the ‘…consistently less favourable treatment of the Black and Ethnic Minority (BME) workforce...’.
 Its main purpose is to help NHS organisations, locally and nationally, to review their data against nine WRES indicators, to produce action plans to close gaps in workplace experience between White and Black Ethnic Minority (BME) staff, and to improve BME representation at Board level in organisations.